-With responsible use, the best secured credit cards can boost the credit score for someone just starting out on their credit journey or rebuild your credit score if you've made some credit missteps in the past.
-Secured credit cards allow you to earn the trust of lenders without posing as much a risk since you're putting your own money on the line.
-Applicants for secured credit cards put down their own money as a deposit to back secure credit cards; the amount ranges from less than $50 to several hundred dollars depending on the secured card for which you are applying and your credit score.
-If you fail to make monthly payments or exceed your limit, your deposit will cover the loss for the issuer and, more than likely, the credit-building deal you've agreed upon is off.
+With responsible use, the best secured credit cards can boost the credit score for someone just starting out on their credit journey or help rebuild your credit score if you've made some credit missteps in the past.
+Secured credit cards allow you to earn the trust of lenders without posing as much of a risk since you're putting your own money on the line.
+Read more in our "What is a secured credit card?' section below.

 Because of the extra checks lenders require for secured credit card applicants, they do require additional scrutiny by loan officers, and even the best secured cards can take up to four weeks for approval.
 That said, it's worth the wait if you're willing to then put that card to responsible use and work on improving your score.

-We can suggest a few of the best secured credit cards to rebuild your credit:
+We can suggest a few of the best secured credit cards to rebuild your credit in the following categories: